Too Good to be True:

 • ICVCM CCP requirements.

-Instead, Aetium uses its own “PAVER” checklist—although its actual practices do not comply with PAVER’s definitions, particularly in relation to Permanence, Additionality, Verifiability and “Real” emissions reductions.
+Instead, Aetium claims to use its own “PAVER” checklist – even though its practices do not comply with PAVER’s definitions, particularly in relation to Permanence, Additionality, Verifiability and Real emissions reductions.

 This creates material risk that consumers, and potentially businesses, will assume equivalence between TCUs and regulated or high-integrity voluntary credits when no such equivalence exists.